Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.1b New Beta Release

--  Added featue where if the sync process isn't able to run at the scheduled time due to a video playing it will keep trying each hour until 6AM.
+-  Added featue where if the sync process isn't able to run at the scheduled time due to a video playing or Kodi not running.
+It will keep trying each hour until 6AM.
+-  Fixed sync problem where not all Mezzmo records would be scanned and imported into Kodi with the background sync process.

 v2.0.0.1a New Beta Release